dbarneche/2014-07-14-Dalhousie/lessons/40-repeating/index.md

 When you mention looping, many people immediately reach for `for`.
-Perhaps that's because they are already familiar with these other languages, like basic, python, perl, C, C++ or matlab.
+Perhaps that's because they are already familiar with these other languages, like basic, python, perl, C, C++ or MATLAB.
 While `for` is definitely the most flexible of the looping options, we suggest you avoid it wherever you can, for the following two reasons: